-The Linyanti, Selinda and Kwando private concessions lie in a region known broadly as the Linyanti Swamps to the west of Chobe National Park.
-These 3 private game reserves offer a wilder game experience than Chobe National Park.
-Imagine Chobe with its elephants and buffalos but without the concentration of game vehicles, self-drive visitors and sunset boat cruises.
+The private concessions of the Linyanti, Selinda and Kwando lie in a region known broadly as the Linyanti Swamps.
+This lies to the west of Chobe National Park.
+These three private game reserves offer a wilder game experience than Chobe National Park.
+Just imagine Chobe with its elephants and buffaloes, but without the concentration of game vehicles, self-drive visitors and sunset boat cruises?

-The game-viewing in these private concessions are exclusive in areas which see very few people.
-And yet which have high concentrations of game.
-Selinda, Kwando and Linyanti are able to offer walking safaris, night drives and selective off-road driving, when following a major predator sighting for example, which isn’t possible in the National Parks.
+The game-viewing in these private concessions is exclusive.
+As these are areas which see very few people.
+But the Selinda, Kwando and Linyanti have high concentrations of game.
+They offer walking safaris, night drives and selective off-road driving which isn’t possible in the National Parks.

 As in the rest of Chobe, the Linyanti is famous for its large elephant herds.
 Especially in the dry winter and spring months from June to October.
 Huge African ebony and marula trees shade the rivers.
 Their fruit is a big hit with elephants.